SH.22.02

 Stage three:

-Photo-elicitation, which provides young people the opportunity to tell their stories/lived experiences of sexual harassment through creative means, for example photos and other images.
-Interviews are conducted with young people who choose to participate in this method to discuss their photos/images.
+Photo-elicitation, which provided young people the opportunity to tell their stories/lived experiences of sexual harassment through creative means, for example photos and other images.
+Interviews were conducted with young people who chose to participate in this method to discuss their photos/images.

 Significance